PVOBrien/kemoleseding/README.md

 Got the Scaffold working, plus a splash screen.
 Next on the docket: Settings, specifically switching between English and Setswana via a toggle.
 I'll want to talk through this, as it requires swapping between the two for everything, so I'll need to figure a way to... abstract? the languages/strings so I only have to store that a/b option in one place and it'll propagate/cascade down simply.
 Shall see.

+### 2022-09-07
+Updating to the latest greatest gradle and ktx and stuff.
+Here goes.